-A site shutdown may occur at times throughout the year.
+A site shutdown will occur during the project shutdown period over winter and may also occur at other times throughout the year.
 Site shutdowns will commence in accordance with the site shutdown checklist and the site shutdown/restart plan (Appendix K - UGL Site Shutdown and Restart Plan).
 The site shutdown checklist details items that need to be checked prior to close of business on the last day of operation.
 The site shutdown/restart plan details site information, an on-call roster, key contractor personnel, shutdown considerations, a project shutdown action plan, project restart considerations and a project restart action plan.